HL7/davinci-atr/input/pagecontent/spec.md

 ##### Producer Systems

-The specific requirements for the Producer systems are outlined in the [Producer Capability Statement](CapabilityStatement-davinci-atr-producer.html).
+The Producer specific requirements for REST interactions, operations, profiles and search parameters to be supported are outlined in the [Producer Capability Statement](CapabilityStatement-davinci-atr-producer.html).

 ##### Consumer Systems

-The specific requirements for the Producer systems are outlined in the [Consumer Capability Statement](CapabilityStatement-davinci-atr-consumer.html).
+The Consumer specific requirements for REST interactions, operations, profiles and search parameters to be supported are outlined in the [Consumer Capability Statement](CapabilityStatement-davinci-atr-consumer.html).